microsoft/vscode-l10n/l10n-dev/README.md

 #### Generating an XLF file

 If you find yourself needing to generate an XLF file, you can use the `generate-xlf` command.
-This command will generate an XLF file from the the strings in your `package.nls.json` and your newly extracted strings.
+This command will generate an XLF file from the the strings in your `package.l10n.json` (`package.nls.json` is also supported) and your newly extracted strings.

 ```
 npx @vscode/l10n-dev generate-xlf ./package.l10n.json ./bundle.l10n.json --outFile vscode-git.xlf